validmind/validmind-library/scripts/README.md

-# Creating a new Test
+# Creating a new test

-All ValidMind Tests are in the `validmind/tests/` directory.
-Each file should be named using Camel Case and should have a single Test class that matches the file name.
-For example, `MyNewTest.py` should have the Test `class MyNewTest`.
+All ValidMind tests are in the `validmind/tests/` directory.
+Each file should be named using Camel Case and should have a single test class that matches the file name.
+For example, `MyNewTest.py` should have the test `class MyNewTest`.
 This class should inherit from `validmind.vm_models.Metric` or `validmind.vm_models.ThresholdTest` depending on the type of test you are creating.

 The tests are separated into subdirectories based on the category and type of test.
 For example, `validmind/tests/model_validation/sklearn` contains all of the model validation tests for sklearn-compatible models.
 There are two subdirectories in this folder: `metrics/` and `threshold_tests/` that contain the different types of tests.
 Any sub category can be used here and the `__init__.py` file will automatically pick up the tests.